Is your knife sharp?

 How to care for your water stones

 Keep your stones clean and cutting easily.
 The finer grit stones (1000 grit and higher) build metal residue that needs to be cleaned.
-After using the stone, and while still wet, scrub with the Gold Surfacing stone.
+After using the stone, and while still wet, scrub with the Nagura Stone.
 This will create a 'slurry' on the surface.
 Sharpen the blade for a few strokes in the slurry for extra polish.

 Keep your stone flat.
 Wet stones tend to wear more in the center, which needs to be corrected for even sharpening.
-Wet the stone and rub with the Blue Ceramic Flattening stone until flat (you can also use a sheet of silicon carbide sandpaper on a flat surface with a little water on the back).
+Wet the stone and rub with the Naniwa Flattening Stone until flat (you can also use a sheet of silicon carbide sandpaper on a flat surface with a little water on the back).

 Rinse with cold or luke warm water and air dry your stone before storing.
 Do not use hot water, soap or dry with a fan.
 Doing so may damage the stone.